Last updated: June 26, 2026 | By Matt Fleischer (MattyFleischFPV), FPV pilot since 2015

 These are the two strongest alternatives to the DJI/analog binary.

-• Walksnail Avatar: Image quality close to DJI, often at a lower price.
-The downside is a smaller user base, which means less community support, fewer firmware updates, and harder-to-find parts.
+- Walksnail Avatar: Image quality close to DJI, often at a lower price.
+I’ve tried it once — the menu system and the way it handles the video feed feel a lot like DJI, and it was perfectly fine in my limited time with it, though I can’t speak to camera or VTX durability.
+The bigger downside is a smaller user base, which means less community support, fewer firmware updates, and harder-to-find parts.

 If you specifically want HD without DJI lock-in, HDZero is worth a look.
 Otherwise, most pilots end up on either analog or DJI.